Brian Eno: 1970s

 In 1975 Eno released the minimalist-electronic record Discreet Music (1975), created with an elaborate tape-delay methodology which he diagrammed on the back cover of the LP.
 Considered to be a landmark of the ambient music genre and the first record of Eno's to feature his full name, the album only features four tracks, one of which is the 30-minute long "Discreet Music", which features synthesised tape delays by Eno on an echo configuration.
 Gavin Bryars and The Cockpit Ensemble co-arranged and performed the B-side of the record, which were three variations on Canon in D Major by Johann Pachelbel.
 The titles of the variations were of an inaccurate translation of the French cover notes for the “Erato” recording of the piece made by the orchestra of Jean Francois Paillard.
 The album was remarked as a favourite record of David Bowie and, as a result of the record and its recognition to Bowie, it had led to his collaboration with Eno on Bowie's Berlin Trilogy.

 After Discreet Music Eno released two other experimental-electronic albums: the Fripp-collaborated Evening Star (1975) and the Roedelius-Moebius collaborated Cluster & Eno (1977).
 In December 1977 he released Before and After Science, which featured electronic and artistic rock compositions with vocals.
-It was touted, by Allmusic reviewer David Ross Smith, as "a study of "studio composition" whereby recordings are created by "deconstruction and elimination".
+The Allmusic reviewer David Ross Smith described it as "a study of "studio composition" whereby recordings are created by "deconstruction and elimination".
 Compared to Another Green World's nine instrumental tracks, Before and After Science only features two instrumental tracks, "Energy Fools The Magician", and "Through Hollow Lands", a track dedicated to Harold Budd.
-Before and After Science is perhaps best known for its heavily acclaimed electric-keyboard based track "By This River" and "King's Lead Hat", a homage to Talking Heads.
+Before and After Science is perhaps best known for its heavily acclaimed electric-keyboard based track "By This River" and "King's Lead Hat", a homage to (& anagram of) Talking Heads.

-In 1977 Eno assisted David Bowie and Tony Visconti for Bowie's album Low.
+Eno is best known for his pioneering contributions to ambient and electronic music In 1977 he assisted David Bowie and Tony Visconti for Bowie's album Low.
 It was during these sessions that he began work on his next solo project, released in 1978 as the first of his Ambient series, Ambient 1: Music for Airports.
 He coined the term "ambient music", which is designed to modify the listener's perception of the surrounding environment.
 In the liner notes accompanying the record, he wrote: "Ambient music must be able to accommodate many levels of listening attention without enforcing one in particular, it must be as ignorable as it is interesting."
-The following records after the release of Ambient 1 and the subsequent series inclusions were The Plateaux of Mirror (Ambient 2) featuring Harold Budd, Day of Radiance (Ambient 3) with American composer Laraaji, and On Land (Ambient 4), a solo record.
+The album has been called the greatest in the history ambient music by Pitchfork.
+Following the release of Ambient 1 and the series continued with The Plateaux of Mirror (Ambient 2) featuring Harold Budd, Day of Radiance (Ambient 3) with American composer Laraaji, and On Land (Ambient 4), a solo record.